 You might feel relief.
 A lot of people describe their first meeting as the first time they didn't feel alone with their problem.
 Hearing others describe patterns you recognize (the secrecy, the double life, the repeated attempts to stop) can be unexpectedly powerful.

-The Three Circles: how SAA defines sobriety
+The three circles: how SAA defines sobriety

 One thing that sets SAA apart from other 12-step programs is how it handles sobriety.
 Unlike alcohol recovery, where abstinence means not drinking, sexual recovery is more nuanced, since most people don't want to eliminate sexuality entirely.